How to Start a Chiropractor Business

 According to IBIS World, the chiropractic industry size is $18 billion and is expected to increase 7.6% in 2021.
 There are over 68,000 chiropractic businesses in the United States.
-The industry suffered in 2020 during the pandemic but is back on track in 2021 as the economy recovers.
+Some offices will focus on a niche such as orthopedics, nutrition, sports medicine, or other specialties.

 The industry is expected to grow as people seek drug-free alternative types of care for back and neck pain issues.
 Also, many chiropractors are partnering with other health care providers to increase their referral business, which will drive the overall revenue for the industry.

 Your target market will be people with chronic back and neck pain issues.

 Skills, Experience, and Education Useful in Running a Chiropractor Business